Chevron Cars: Credits

 The television ads were designed by advertising agency Young and Rubicam.
 The internet strategy, digital brand extension and the ecommerce component was created and managed by San Francisco web developer ISL Consulting, now part of ClearMetrics, Inc. ISL Consulting also developed the original Chevron.com corporate website as well as numerous other web-based initiatives for the various Chevron operating companies.

 Popular culture

-The Chevron Cars television ads have been parodied in several television shows, including Robot Chicken, the animated comedy Family Guy (episode "Deep Throats"), Futurama (episode "The Prince and the Product"), and a MADtv sketch in which one of the cars gets fitted with a bomb and explodes after asking questions about the ticking.
+The Chevron Cars television ads have been parodied in several television shows, including Robot Chicken, the FOX animated comedy Family Guy (episode "Deep Throats"), Futurama (episode "The Prince and the Product"), and a MADtv sketch in which one of the cars gets fitted with a bomb and explodes after asking questions about the ticking.